Have a music schedule

 - Promo – A promo usually starts the commercial set.
 Like on television, where they play a promo spot for an upcoming TV show before the paid commercials start, a radio station will also plug an upcoming station event, a particular show on the station, etc. Promos usually last 30-seconds and include voice, sound effects, music, and audio clips.

 - Slogans – Impact with your station slogans (is a concise description of your station) also has to be catchy and easy to remember.
 For example, Z100 “New York’s Hit Music Station”, Capital FM “Number One Hit Music Station”, 2Day FM “Sydney’s Hit Music Station”, NRJ “Hit Music Only”

 Sweepers and Jingles are constant reminders to the listener about what and from where they are listening.
 Promo is what you are going to use to announce an upcoming program next or any other day.
 Repetition is the way we learn and memorize.

 Sell your station benefits, let listeners know why they should listen to your station, be very specific, for example, The favorite surfer’s station, giving you the tide report every 15 min.

-Remember all these elements should be created with the station’s official voice, not by a DJ of the station; the idea is to separate what is entertainment from the business.
+Remember, all these elements should be created with the station’s official voice, not by a DJ of the station; the idea is to separate entertainment from the business.
 You can also incorporate/mix with these elements some listener’s voices with hour farces like “my station”, “I love it”, “best music” etc.